MileHacker Logo

 Typhoon Season

-Chuuk is located in a typhoon-prone region, mainly from June up To december.
-Check the local weather closely if traveling in this period.
+Chuuk is located in a typhoon-prone region, mainly from June to December.
+Monitor local weather forecasts closely if traveling in this period.
 Dive operators prioritize safety and adjust schedules or cancel dives if conditions become unsafe.

-Travel insurance covering weather-related disruptions is valuable in these months.
+Travel insurance covering weather-related disruptions is valuable during these months.

 Visa & Entry Requirements